hazelcast/hazelcast-tpm/README.md

 # hazelcast-tpm
-Repository of Hazelcast Technical Program Management Team for storing scripts &amp; tools that helps gathering and processing information.
+Repository of Hazelcast Technical Program Management Team for storing scripts and tools that helps gathering and processing information.